Your Medicare Guru

 • MA plans include all Medicare-covered Part A and Part B benefits and typically also include Part D, prescription drug benefits.

-• Some MA plans may offer coverage for vision, dental, hearing, health and wellness programs.
+• MA plans may offer coverage for routine vision, dental, hearing, health and wellness programs.

 • Referrals and prior-authorization may be necessary, depending on the plan.